AdaTsanQin/COMP333/README.md

 3. IP addresses: In your JS files, you may see fetch("http://10.0.2.2/...").
 This is necessary for Android emulators to reach your local PHP server.
 If you run on a real device, you must replace 10.0.2.2 with your LAN IP.

-4. if you encountered any issue by using command line above, please first run: rm -rf node_modules package-lock.json then start with npx expo start
+4. if you encountered any issue by using command line above, please first run:
+'rm -rf node_modules package-lock.json'
+then 'start with npx expo start'

 ## Running the APP
 1.Start Apache & MySQL (XAMPP).